 Hire an Experienced Attorney for Both Estate Planning and Elder Law

-It does not matter where you are in your life; you should meet with an estate planning attorney in your area to explore your options.
+It does not matter where you are in your life; you should meet with a Long Island estate planning attorney in your area to explore your options.
 An attorney will review your current estate and help you decide which parts of estate and elder law planning apply to you.
 Most importantly, you need to create an estate plan now.
 Even if you do not have many assets or no extended family members, having no estate plan means that the court will decide how to distribute the assets you do have.

 You can protect loved ones, dictate who receives what from your estate, and provide for family – all by starting with an estate plan.